When you’re choosing which cinema to visit, you’re going to want to look at the big picture…

 Best for: the wow factor

-Over 100 years old, The Electric in Notting Hill has survived not one but two world wars.
+Over 100 years old, The Electric on Portobello Road has survived not one but two world wars.
 More recently it’s been taken over by the team behind members club Soho House, who – at the same time as preserving many of its rather beautiful original features – have fitted it out with a cocktail bar; big comfy chairs, sofas, and beds; individual side tables for snacks; making it undeniably one of London’s most luxurious cinemas.
-READ MORE

 Best for: luxury inside and out